 Using heat to treat illness is not new.
 Over 2,000 years ago, the famous Greek physician, Parmenides, said, “Give me the power to create fever, and I will cure any disease.”
 Modern medicine has also noted that cancer patients who developed a fever sometimes went into remission.
 Such an observation prompted Dr. William Coley to publish a paper on how inducing a fever in the body of a cancer patient might stimulate the immune response and cause cancer remission.
 Cancer clinics in Germany and Mexico routinely apply this principle by using both infrared hyperthermia and infrared saunas with their patients.
 Presently, hospitals in more than 20 of the United States are offering some form of hyperthermia treatment for cancer – either locally, regionally or systemically.

-While regular saunas are not nearly as potent as hyperthermia treatments (which can expose the body to up to 113 degrees Fahrenheit), infrared saunas can heat the body a few degrees and cause a fever.
+While regular saunas are not nearly as potent as hyperthermia treatments, infrared saunas can heat the body a few degrees more and cause a fever.
 This is a much gentler and slower method, but it is much safer and easier to tolerate and control.

 Infrared saunas provide a form of whole-body hyperthermia that boosts health in many ways.
 Dr. Wilson noted that using an infrared sauna for cancer therapy offers a combination of healing mechanisms that act simultaneously and synergistically to support the fight against cancer.